BLAIR-MUNENE/Phase-3-project/README.md

 ## Contact

-For inquiries, feedback, or collaboration opportunities, please contact us at:
+For inquiries, feedback, or collaboration opportunities, please contact me at:

 - Email: blairtchalla821@gmail.com
 -